TerioO/GANs/README.md

 ## Project structure
 - 📁 `Datasets` at root will contain all the datasets used for every model (not saved on git)
-- 📁 `tensorboard` at any depth will data for **Tensorboard** (not saved on git)
+- 📁 `tensorboard` at any depth will contain data for **Tensorboard** (not saved on git)
-- 📁 `models state_dict` dir will contain the models state_dict as well as a json file detailing training, model architecture, hyperparameters and some results (loss, accuracy, etc.)
+- 📁 `models state_dict` dir will contain the models state_dict as well as a json file detailing training, model
+- 📁 `Prototypes` will contain prototypes used for testing and tunning the models before releasing the final version architecture, hyperparameters and some results (loss, accuracy, etc.)
+- `env.py` contains state used across the project, currently stores the names for directories (Datasets, tensorboard, ...) which you can change the name of here if you want
 - `helpers.py` will contain reusable functions for the scripts (they all come with documentation, read and use them as needed)
 - `playground.py` a place where you can test Pytorch layers usage, anything really
-- 📁 `Prototypes` will contain prototypes used for testing and tunning the models before releasing the final version

 ## Datasets that need to be downloaded manually
 - Cats & Dogs